- Weeds pose a serious threat to our natural environment and agricultural industries.

 Weed control laws

-- We have the authority to ask landowners to control weeds on their property and to issue fines as needed under Local Law 17.
+- Under Local Law 17 Council has the authority to ask landowners to control environmental weeds on their property and to issue fines if required

 Weed management calendar